donniekramer8/CODA/README.md

 │         ↓
 │    Random-crop into 256×256 tiles → .npz datasets
 │         ↓
-│    Train ConvNeXtUNet (semantic segmentation, 10 classes) │         ↓
+│    Train ConvNeXtUNet (semantic segmentation, N classes) │         ↓
 │    Run inference on new WSIs (single or batch)
 │